delfick/nose-of-yeti/docs/features.rst

             it "also has test":
                 pass

-            context "You get the point":
+            describe "You get the point":
                 it "ladelalalal":
                     pass